Seven0492/school_security_document/document.md

    because you would otherwise already be snoring by now.

    - I now want to ask you a tiny, tiny favor...
-   Help add things with me, if you're reading this I may even have already finished school, I will continue adding things until then though, so I want to ask you to help out if you can, no matter how useless it seems, as long as its useful to... someone, its okay.
+   Help add things with me, if you're reading this I may even or may not have already finished high school, I will continue adding things until then though, so I want to ask you to help out if you can, no matter how useless it seems, as long as its useful to... someone, its okay.